utility-server/documents/NDA.md

 ### 1.1 "Confidential Information"

-Means any and all information disclosed by one party ("Disclosing Party") to the other party ("Receiving Party"), whether orally, in writing, electronically, visually, or by any other means, that:
+Means any and all information exchanged between Utility Server and User in connection with the Services, whether orally, in writing, electronically, visually, or by any other means, that:

 a) Is marked, designated, or identified as "Confidential," "Proprietary," or with a similar legend; or

 b) Should reasonably be understood to be confidential given the nature of the information and circumstances of disclosure.

+**Important**: Utility Server only processes **publicly available data** from your website.
+By onboarding to Utility Server services, you explicitly consent to our access and processing of your public website content for the purpose of providing optimization services.

 ### 1.2 Confidential Information Includes (But Is Not Limited To):